Briscky/From-Nand-to-Tetris/README.md

 # From-Nand-to-Tetris
 >From Nand to Tetris 学习整理

-Here are Briscky's collection of projects in the first six chapters of From Nand to Tetris.
+Here is Briscky's collection of projects in the first six chapters of From Nand to Tetris.